Leslie Rees (writer)

+George Leslie Clarke Rees AM (28 December 1905 – 17 August 2000) also known as Leslie Clarence Rees, was an Australian writer of children's literature, travel books and drama, as well as publishing numerous article and essays.
+His most critically acclaimed work was the "Making of Australian Drama" in two volumes, covering the history of the genre from the 1830s until 1985.

+He was best known as the drama editor at the Australian Broadcasting Commission from 1936 and 1966.

 Career

-He attended Perth Modern School and then the University of Western Australia, where he edited the student magazine, Black Swan.
+Rees was born in Perth, Western Australia and attended Perth Modern School and then the University of Western Australia, where he edited the student magazine, Black Swan.
 He then worked for The West Australian as a journalist before travelling to London to study at University College on a scholarship.
 It was while there that he married fellow Western Australian, Coralie Clarke, who had been a sub-editor during his time on the Black Swan.

 Rees returned to Australia in 1936 to become the Australian Broadcasting Commission's first federal drama editor in Sydney.
+In 1938 he helped establish the Playwrights' Advisory Board with Doris Fitton and Rex Rientis.
 He was also President of PEN (Sydney) for a number of years.

 As a writer, Rees is best known as a prolific author of children's books as well as written travel books, plays and an autobiography.

 He wrote the first Australian-written drama to air on Australian television, The Sub-Editor's Room.

 He died in Sydney on 17 August 2000.